-I. Introduction
+I. INTRODUCTION

-Ecologists seek a causal understanding of ecosystem dynamics.
+Ecologists seek a causal understanding of ecosystems.
 A key part of this understanding is obtained by quantifying the effects of ecological processes that act as intermediaries between a cause and its effect.
-We refer to these intermediary ecological processes as "mediators", but they are sometimes called ecological "mechanisms" (Heger, 2022; Poliseli et al., 2022).
-Quantifying their effects involves decomposing the overall effect of a cause into its constituent mediation effects (i.e., the causal pathways through which the overall effect arises).
+We refer to these intermediary ecological processes as 'mediators', but they are sometimes called ecological 'mechanisms' (Heger, 2022; Poliseli et al., 2022).
+Quantifying their effects involves decomposing the overall effect of a cause into its constituent mediation effects (i.e. the causal pathways through which the overall effect arises).
 For example, scientists may be interested in the causal effect of drought on tree mortality and whether this effect is mediated by changes in carbohydrate reserves.
 Similarly, conservation scientists and practitioners may seek to understand whether and by how much changes in poaching may mediate the causal effect of protected areas on species abundance.
 The challenges to quantifying causal mediator effects are different from the challenges to quantifying overall causal effects, and thus the required empirical approaches are also different.

-Although recent publications have introduced causal inference concepts to ecologists (Arif and MacNeil, 2023, 2022b; Grace and Irvine, 2020; Larsen et al., 2019; Ramsey et al., 2019; Ribas et al., 2021), they have neither described the challenges in estimating causal mediation effects nor presented solutions to address these challenges.
-Estimating these effects and ensuring that these estimates can be interpreted as causal requires careful attention to eliminating the effects of other variables that can introduce spurious relationships.
-Even in ecological experiments in which the treatment is randomized, estimating mediation effects is challenging, because randomization only isolates the treatment's overall causal effect, not specifically the part that operates through a mediator.
+Although recent publications have reviewed causal inference concepts to ecologists (Arif & MacNeil, 2023, 2022b; Grace & Irvine, 2020; Larsen, Meng & Kendall, 2019; Ramsey et al., 2019; Ribas, Pressey & Bini, 2021), they have neither described the challenges in estimating causal mediation effects nor presented solutions to address these challenges.
+Estimating mediation effects and ensuring that these estimates can be interpreted as causal requires careful attention to eliminating the effects of other variables that can introduce spurious relationships.
+Even in ecological experiments that use randomisation, estimating mediation effects is challenging because randomisation often does not specifically isolate the part of the causal effect that operates through a mediator.
 Without additional research design strategies to isolate the mediator's effect, other variables can still obscure how much of the treatment's effect truly flows through the mediator.

-Here, we review important conceptual advances in statistical designs for causal mediation analysis that have been developed in statistics, social science, biostatistics, and computer science.
+Here, we review recent conceptual advances in statistical designs for causal mediation analysis that have been developed in statistics, social science, biostatistics, and computer science (e.g., MacKinnon, 2012; VanderWeele, 2015; Pearl, 2014).
 These methods have seen broad application across disciplines but remain largely unadopted in ecology despite their potential for elucidating intermediary ecological processes.

 To introduce the terminology that is commonly used in the causal mediation literature, we use a hypothetical ecological study.
 We also use this study to describe how common designs in ecology for detecting or quantifying mediation effects may have biases, that is, systematic deviations between the estimated effect and the true underlying causal effect.
 We show how the biases in common designs used in ecology can be addressed through alternative experimental or observational designs, each of which relies on different causal assumptions to make causal claims about the signs and magnitudes of mediation effects.